Ongoing & Focused Professional Practice Evaluation: Essential for Ensuring Quality and Preventing Medical Errors

 In an era when patient safety and care quality have never been under greater scrutiny, health systems rely on robust mechanisms to evaluate, and continually improve, the performance of their clinical staff.

-Its an area where EvaluCare and its quality and clinical experts have spent considerable time and focus on developing OPPE/FPPE Programs in health systems.
+Its an area where EvaluCare and its quality experts have spent considerable time and focus on developing OPPE/FPPE Programs in health systems.
 It's an area of hospital operations where complaints about care should get special attention.
 It can be a repository of errors for providers delivering lower quality care leading to patient harm.

 This blog explores the importance of OPPE/FPPE to quality and how to use it when care goes wrong.